zbenmo/RLO/docs/Gymnasium/creating_a_new_environment.md

   return self._get_obs(), self._get_info()
 ```

 It is a good idea to "wrap" the logic of constructing the observation from the state in a function as you'll need it also in 'step'.
-The information output can be just an empty dictinary, ```{}```, if you wish.
+The information output can be just an empty dict, ```{}```, if you wish.

 'step' receives and action and should return a tuple with the following: the next observation, the reward, was the environment terminated, was the environment truncated, and again some info.